uswds/uswds-site/pages/performance/how.md

 permalink: /performance/how/
 category: Getting started
 layout: styleguide
-lead: A step by step guide on how to pick metrics, tools and track performance on your site.
+lead: A step-by-step guide to picking metrics and tools for tracking performance on your site.
 subnav:
   - text: Introduction
     href: '#introduction'